pandaproject/panda/docs/ssl.rst

 Getting your certificate
 ========================

 If you've decided to host your PANDA on Amazon's EC2 service or anywhere else that is accessible over the public internet then you should secure your site with an SSL certificate.
-Broadly, there are two ways you might go this.
+Broadly, there are two ways you might go about this.

 Buying a certificate
 --------------------

 The best option is purchase a certificate from an official signing authority such as `VeriSign <http://www.verisign.com/ssl/buy-ssl-certificates/index.html>`_ or `Digicert <http://www.digicert.com/>`_.
 However, a fully validated SSL certificate can cost hundreds of dollars per year.

-Fortunantely, for the purposes of PANDA you should be fine with a much less expensive "Domain Validation Only" certificate.
+Fortunantely, for the purposes of PANDA you should be fine with a much less expensive "Domain Validation" only certificate.
 This are available from many DNS registrars, such as `Namecheap <http://www.namecheap.com/ssl-certificates/comodo.aspx>`_ as well as dedicated providers like `RapidSSL <http://www.rapidssl.com/>`_.
 Domain Validation certificates typically verify the email address in the WHOIS records of your domain registration and then issue instantly.
-You wouldn't want to use one of these to secure a public website, but since PANDA is only used by members of your organization it is sufficient.
+Ideally, you wouldn't want to use one of these to secure a public website, but because PANDA is only used by members of your organization it is sufficient.

 Once you've acquired a certificate you can copy it your server by running the following commands in the directory with the files:

 .. code-block:: bash

-    scp -i <MY_EC2_KEY.pem> <MY_CERT.crt> ubuntu@<MY_PANDA_SERVER.com>:panda.crt
+    scp -i <MY_EC2_KEY.pem> <MY_CERT.crt> ubuntu@<MY_PANDA_SERVER.com>:~/panda.crt
-    scp -i <MY_EC2_KEY.pem> <MY_KEY.key> ubuntu@<MY_PANDA_SERVER.com>:panda.key
+    scp -i <MY_EC2_KEY.pem> <MY_KEY.key> ubuntu@<MY_PANDA_SERVER.com>:~/panda.key

 Creating your own certificate
 -----------------------------